xvyz1/Slime-Chunk-Perimeter-Generator/README.md

    until you find the spot with the highest total spawning space.
 Place a glass block below.

 5. Only after the obsidian is in, paste in the schematic pattern above it midair, making sure it's aligned properly.
+   The schematic is under releases.

-6. Once the schematic is pasted, the purple concrete powder will not fall until it is updated, do //replacenear 200 purple_concrete_powder air and then //undo to update the blocks.
+7. Once the schematic is pasted, the purple concrete powder will not fall until it is updated, do //replacenear 200 purple_concrete_powder air and then //undo to update the blocks.
 Warning, it will be laggy.

-7. Once the purple concrete powder is on the obsidian, do //replacenear 200 purple_concrete_powder nether_portal
+8. Once the purple concrete powder is on the obsidian, do //replacenear 200 purple_concrete_powder nether_portal

-8. OPTIONAL.
+9. OPTIONAL.
 Try different rotations of the pattern.
 To measure which is best, replace the concrete powder with glass and do /perimeterinfo from the spot.
 Highest value is best.
 Usually gains a few blocks.

-9. Add the magma block outline.
+10. Add the magma block outline.
 Same as obsidian.

-10. Using minihud, create a despawn sphere from the spot.
+11. Using minihud, create a despawn sphere from the spot.
 Fly around and remove and chunks that aren't within the area or unwanted.

-11. Using the command in the txt or manually, replace the bottom most layer with glass/tripwire for pack spawning.
+12. Using the command in the txt or manually, replace the bottom most layer with glass/tripwire for pack spawning.

 REMEMBER